 One of the topics that we are asked about a lot has to do with RV insurance.

 It’s an important question because if you make a mistake you can end up overpaying or not having enough coverage.

 It’s also a tough one to answer because there are so many variables — yet you want the best deal, of course.

 To sort it all out, I recently talked with insurance expert Theresa Cogar, who is with Recreation Insurance Specialists, aka RIS.
-(See a video of my interview with her at the end of this blog post.
-NOTE: We have partnered with them to get our followers a free, special quote on their insurance needs)
+(See a video of my interview with her at the end of this blog post.)

 Her first tip?
 Don’t rush into a decision.

 “When someone’s purchasing an RV, everyone is very anxious to get the sale done and over with,” she said.
 “And often, at the dealership, they want there to be proof of insurance before they take the RV.
 So, the pressure is a little high to go out and get the RV insurance from where they recommend or who they filter their referrals to.”

 The problem with that, she said, is you might not have RV specialty coverage that you need.